Cultivate Inner and Outer Strength With Handstands

 - Boost your mood: Like any inversion, turning upside down and increasing blood flow to your brain can have an effect that’s energizing and calming at the same time – relieving stress and elevating your mood.

-- Improve balance: Handstands require a heightened awareness of where your body is in space – and the ability to make small adjustments to avoid falling.
-A consistent handstand practice increases spatial and body awareness and enhances your overall sense of balance.
+- Improved balance: Handstands require a heightened awareness of where your body is in space – and the ability to make small adjustments to avoid falling.
+A consistent handstand practice increases spatial and physical awareness and enhances your overall sense of balance.